julien-hadleyjack/pandocfilter/README.md

 | language      | The language that is used for syntax highlighting.
 See the list of [available lexers](http://pygments.org/docs/lexers/) for Pygmentize to find out the name that you should use. |
 | caption       | The text for a caption.
 (Default: None)                                                                                                                                              |

-All furhter attributes and classes (except `minted`) will be passed onto the minted environment.
+All further attributes and classes (except `minted`) will be passed onto the minted environment.
 If that option doesn't exist, then it will produce an error during building of the LaTex document.

 # csvtable